An Overview of Rbate

 Say there's a problem you need to solve, or there's something you desire.
 Would buying a good or a service help?
 If so, what sort of product, what brand and model, bought from whom, would make me most happy?

-Or instead of searching for help you may chance across something while browsing a newspaper, magazine, or the Net, or while watching TV.
+Or instead of searching for help you may see something while browsing a newspaper, magazine, or the Net, or TV.
+Or a salesperson in a store may provide you with advice and demonstrations.

 Rbate gives you an easy way to remember which sources of purchasing help you've used, and how helpful each was.
-A helper might tell you which products best suit your needs.
+A helper might tell you which products do or don't suit your needs.
 Or they may find you the best price for a product, but know when it's worth choosing a more expensive brand, model, or vendor.

 If a source of help was on the Net, it can be added to your list of Rbate "Rmarks" as soon as you visit the webpage, though you can still make a gesture or click a button like the one below to Rmark the article, comment, or app, rate how helpful it was, and save some notes about it.

-Your Rmarks represent your rated and annotated collection of product (and other) research, which you can search, filter, and review when it comes time to make a decision.
+Your Rmarks represent your rated and annotated collection of product (and other) research, which you can search, filter, and review when it comes time to make decisions.

 Claiming cashback, rewarding helpers, & talking to product makers

 Say you end up buying a particular product from a particular vendor.
-That product will sometimes come with a sticker, card, or link that entitles you to a manufacturer's cash rebate that can be claimed through rbate.com.
+That product will sometimes come with a card or link that entitles you to a manufacturer's cash rebate that can be claimed through rbate.com.
 (Rbate maintains a catalog of these rebates.)

 During a rebate claim you're shown a list of your Rmarks, with the most relevant, recent, and highest-rated ones on top.
 You select which of these sources of assistance you found helpful or very helpful for this purchase (including advice that turned you off buying another product), and which advice, given your experience with the product, misled you.

-You're then given the option to donate part of your rebate to the creators of each helpful source of assistance, perhaps in return for a public acknowledgement or something special.
-Alternatively, Helpers can charge a deferred fee for their work, which acts like a suggested donation, only paid from your rebates if you end up finding that work helpful and the fee reasonable.
+You're then given the option to thank the creators of each helpful source of assistance by gifting them part of your rebate (which Rbate calls a "Nod"), perhaps in return for a public acknowledgement or something special.
+Alternatively, Helpers can charge a deferred fee for their work, which acts like a suggested Nod, only paid from your rebates if you end up finding that work helpful and the fee reasonable.
 You're also given the opportunity to support general journalism by donating to the creators of pieces which don't normaly affect purchasing decisions, but which you've Rmarked as helpful.

 Further, the Helpers who created the works you marked as helpful have the option of receiving a bonus payment from the company that made the product you bought, which acknowledges the assistance the Helper has given to one of the company's customers (you!).
 Helpers can choose what they know about these bonus offers, whether they want to receive bonus payments, and can write an editorial policy document — all of which Rbate publishes.
 Together with the Helper's reputation, these help you judge to what extent a Helper is working in your interest.

-Combined, these donation, deferred fee, and bonus payments allow Helpers to rely less on advertising and selling to fund their services, which are respectively being eroded by search-engines and discount outlets, and which don't give you the independent help you want.
+Combined, these Nod, deferred fee, and bonus payments allow Helpers to rely less on advertising and selling to fund their services, which are respectively being eroded by search-engines and discount outlets, which don't give you the independent help you want.

 A second aspect of an Rbate rebate claim is a set of survey questions.
 Some of these are written by the product maker who's paying you the rebate, which allows them to find out who's buying their products, why they're buying them, and what they think of those products.
 Other questions can be written by the makers of competing products, which lets them find out why you didn't choose one of their offerings.
 Each question you answer of this second type increases your rebate.